-Coming out of the shadows: the U.S. chief justice who will preside over Trump's trial
+Emerging from the shadows: the U.S. chief justice who will preside over Trump's trial

 “I think Chief Justice Roberts is likely to approach his role... the way he has approached his judicial career to date: Doing his best to be impartial, doing his best to preserve the dignity of his judicial office,” Richards added.

 Reporting by Lawrence Hurley.
-Additional reporting by Jan Wolfe and Andrew Chung, Editing by Rosalba O'Brien
+Additional reporting by Jan Wolfe and Andrew Chung, Editing by Rosalba O'Brien and Howard Goller